johnmbender/MarCombat-1.0/README.md

 - OX
     - CHECK: rooftop ambience should stay on throughout Ox
 - FUGUM
-    - make proper animation for first time stop-swing corpses IT'S WORTH IT!
-    - CHECK: player collapses at end of FUGUM fight no matter what
-        - CHECK: already lying down

 - Terje bot did not collapse after my 2nd win when hit, not fatality'd, but kelsie did?
 - sometimes a hit leaves a bot at 0 health (?) and they don't collapse - one more hit and they collapse, and then collapse again